Robustness Evaluation of Entity Disambiguation Using Prior Probes:the Case of Entity Overshadowing: Related Work

-Another dataset created to evaluate the impact of low commonness and high ambiguity is KORE50~\cite{DBLP:conf/cikm/HoffartSNTW12}, which contains 50 hand-crafted sentences with 148 entity mentions, including ambiguous mentions and long-tail entities.
-ShadowLink continues this line of work, providing a considerably larger amount of data, a set of neutral examples that allows to estimate model priors, and a novel concept of shadow entities.
+KORE50~\cite{DBLP:conf/cikm/HoffartSNTW12} was created to evaluate the impact of low commonness and high ambiguity on the ED performance but it contains only 50 hand-crafted sentences with 148 entity mentions including ambiguous mentions and long-tail entities.
+ShadowLink continues this line of work, providing a considerably larger number of samples that can be used for training and evaluation of ED approaches.
+We also introduce a subset of neutral samples designed to uncover the model priors.
 Table~\ref{tbl:datasets} summarizes how ShadowLink differs from the previously introduced datasets for entity disambiguation.

-\todo{change subtitle + check if it looks alright} \textbf{Robustness evaluation.} \citet{sturm2014horse} showed several state-of-the art music information retrieval systems producing good results despite not using any music knowledge: their predictions relied on confounds of the ground truth.
-A similar problem exists in entity disambiguation. \citet{guo2018robust} used a rudimentary system that merely learned the prior distribution of entities to disambiguate them, and demonstrated that it performs on par with state-of-the-art approaches.
-This finding specifically calls for new datasets that allow for a more robust evaluation and deeper analysis of the EL performance, similar to the one demonstrated here with ShadowLink.
+\textbf{Robustness evaluation.} Our approach to ED evaluation taps into the fast-growing area of research aimed at assessing model robustness especially relevant for data-driven machine learning techniques.
+One of the first studies on this topic~\cite{sturm2014horse} argued that the state-of-the art music information retrieval systems show very good performance on the standard benchmarks without the real understanding of the task at hand since their predictions relied solely on the confounds present in the ground truth. \citet{sturm2014horse} also coined the term for this phenomena: the "Clever Hans" effect, named after the infamous horse that appeared to solve arithmetic problems while only following unintentional body language cues given by the trainer.
+More recently, \citet{lapuschkin2019unmasking} showed that the same effect is demonstrated by other state-of-the-art machine learning models, and the standard performance evaluation metrics fail to detect it. \citet{kauffmann2020clever} further explored this phenomenon, showing that it also affects the reliability of unsupervised models in the field of anomaly detection.
+Therefore, not surprisingly we also observed this effect in the ED task: \citet{guo2018robust} used a rudimentary system that merely learned the prior distribution of entities to disambiguate them, and demonstrated that it performs on par with state-of-the-art approaches.
+These findings specifically calls for new datasets that allow for a more robust evaluation and deeper analysis of the model performance, similar to the one demonstrated here with ShadowLink.
+We hope that this paper might inspire similar datasets in other fields, where the priors from large public datasets may also overshadow the local context.

-\textbf{Entity spaces.} The work most similar to ours is \citet{van-erp-groth-2020-towards}, which showed that linking entities to entity spaces improves recall.
-We continue this line of work and fill the gap by introducing a new dataset that specifically focuses on disambiguating entity mentions that belong to such entity spaces.
-This dataset allows to demonstrate the deficiencies of existing EL systems and provides a new challenging benchmark.